halides/ohpelabra/README.md

 - if a piece in quantum state on the far row is touched and revealed to be a pawn, it is promoted, but the promotion takes up the turn. the superimposed piece type is not affected.

-(a piece in classical state with no legal moves cannot be chosen.) personally i felt this a bit boring and i left in the ability to play the lotto
+(a piece in classical state with no legal moves cannot be chosen.)
+Personally I felt this a bit boring and left in the ability to play the lottery.

 ### Technical notes